madhubabukencha/python/7_design_patterns/README.md

 - Consequeces

 1. Participants<br>
 Participants in a design pattern are the classes or elements involved in forming the pattern.
 Each participant plays a distinct role in achieving the design pattern's objectives.

 2. Quality Attributes<br>
 Quality attributes are fundamental aspects that influence the entire software and architectural solution.
 These attributes encompass non-functional requirements such as usability, modifiability, reliability, performance, and more.
 Addressing these quality attributes is vital for the overall success of a design pattern.

 3. Forces<br>
 Forces within a design pattern are the factors or conditions that influence the decisions made during the design process.
-Identifying and understanding these forces help in creating a robust and adaptive design that can handle various scenarios.
+Identifying and understanding these forces help in creating a robust and adaptive design that can handle a various scenarios.

 4. Consequences<br>
 Consequences are the outcomes or results of implementing a design pattern.
 It is essential to analyze and comprehend these consequences to ensure that the chosen design pattern aligns with the project's overall goals and requirements.